 Jean-Pierre Blais, head of the Canadian Radio-television Telecommunications Commission, rejected the purchase of the Quebec specialty channel provider yesterday, calling it a bad deal for Canadians that would have placed too much market power in BCE’s hands.

 The rejection may open doors to other bidders though it will also make those companies wary of potential complications, said Jeff Fan, an analyst at Scotia Capital Inc. in Toronto.

 “Astral is still likely in play but the rules are now unclear as to who can acquire it,” said Fan, who rates BCE the equivalent of a hold.
 “The regulatory uncertainty around vertical integration would be a challenge to achieve a clean transaction.”

 The ruling is a victory for BCE’s rivals, particularly Montreal-based Quebecor Inc. (QBR/B), which would have faced intensified competition for its Videotron cable service and TVA television network.

-The decision leaves the door open for other potential suitors such as Rogers Communications Inc. (RCI/B) and Shaw Communications Inc. (SJR/B), a Calgary-based cable-television operator, said Glen Campbell, an analyst with Bank of America (BAC) Merrill Lynch in Toronto.
+The decision leaves the door open for other potential suitors such as Rogers Communications Inc. (RCI/B) and Shaw Communications Inc. (SJR/B), a Calgary-based cable-television operator, said Glen Campbell, an analyst with Bank of America (BAC:US) Merrill Lynch in Toronto.
 The CRTC ruling may lead to Astral being sold in pieces to meet regulatory concerns, he said.